OXID-eSales/oxideshop-user-documentation/installation/update.rst

 If you decide for the new **Content & Media Bundle 9**, you can skip this step and continue with :ref:`Step 2: Set the Target Version <step-2-set-the-target-version>`.

-If you decide to keep the **Content & Media Bundle 8**, run the following commands:
+If you decide to keep the **Content & Media Bundle 8** and you have an **OXID eShop Enterprise or Professional Edition**, run the following three commands:

 .. code:: shell

-   composer require oxid-esales/media-library-module:^3.0 --no-update composer require ddoe/wysiwyg-editor-module:^5.0 --no-update
+   composer require oxid-esales/media-library-module:^3.0 --no-update composer require ddoe/wysiwyg-editor-module:^5.0 --no-update composer require ddoe/visualcms-module:^8.0 --no-update

-If you have an **OXID eShop Enterprise or Professional Edition**, run the following command as well:
+If you decide to keep the **Content & Media Bundle 8** and you have an **OXID eShop Community Edition**, run the following two commands:

 .. code:: shell

-   composer require ddoe/visualcms-module:^8.0 --no-update
+   composer require oxid-esales/media-library-module:^3.0 --no-update composer require ddoe/wysiwyg-editor-module:^5.0 --no-update

 .. _step-2-set-the-target-version: